In this Daily: A Traveling Soul

 Tonight at the Beach Club, Chef Gilberto Briceño will be hosting Cuba Libre, a meal inspired by the vibrant culture and cooking traditions of Cuba.
 There’s a story behind all of the Alma Viajera Pop-Ups, drawing the road that took Chef Briceño to Las Catalinas.

-His journey took him from Barcelona through the continent to Stockholm, where in time he found himself drawn back to the Americas, making his return across the sea at the continent’s tip in Patagonia.
+His journey took him from Barcelona through the continent to Stockholm.
+In time he found himself drawn back to the Americas, making his return across the sea at the continent’s tip in Patagonia.
 It was a few months later, in a restaurant in Brazil, when a chance conversation gave rise to a new focus, and a new vision.

-To do that, Chef Briceño is embracing the colorful, exciting, and sometimes strange possibilities provided by Costa Rican ingredients, a natural bounty rivaling any nation in the world.
-However, he also loves to bring in elements of his travels, letting influences of Japan, France, Cuba, South America and more inspire cooking.
+To do that, Chef Briceño is embracing the colorful, exciting, and sometimes strange possibilities provided by Costa Rican ingredients.
+A natural bounty rivaling any nation in the world.
+However, he also loves to bring in elements of his travels.
+Influence of his travels to Japan, France, Cuba, South America and more inspire cooking.

 The one constant is the fact that into each meal he weaves stories of his childhood, his travels, and his love for the land that he calls home.
 Take a listen when you’re at Cuba Libre tonight, because they’re stories that he loves to share.